Sun Corporation

 is a Japanese electronics manufacturer, video game developer and publisher.
-They are known for their video games under the brand name Sunsoft.
+It is known for its video games under the "Sunsoft" division.

 History

 In April 1971, Sun Electronics Corporation (alternatively called Sun Denshi) was founded in Kōnan, Aichi as a manufacturer and vendor of electronics equipment.
 Electronic products, especially personal computers by the company with no relation to video games were initially released under the Suntac brand.
 The company went public on JASDAQ on March 20, 2002.
 The company moved their headquarters to Nagoya in 2018, while an office remained at Kōnan to handle its video games business.
 It still manufactures electronics equipment to this day, with products utilizing Internet of things, machine-to-machine and business intelligence technology.